DolphinBox/sathya/docs/Developing_Modules.md

 The first line is essentially a "require" line, except instead of a Node Module, it's a Java Class.
 From there on, you can call BigInteger as if it were a native JS function!
 ### Writing Modules in Java
 As you saw in the previous example, Classes can be called from JS.
 Thus, you can write your own Java classes, add them to your module directory, and call them from JS.

+> You will, at minimum, still need a Main.js file to call your Java code.
+Further, you will need to continue to use JS to interact with the rest of Sathya, since features like the ServerState are only available in the JS layer.
+A good practice with Java interop is write chunks of business logic in Java as various methods, and have them "glued" together in JS.
+This way, your Java methods can pass data through the JS layer and interact with the rest of Sathya.

 The JVM class path is set to the Modules directory, so a Main.java file in the HelloJava module can be accessed at the class HelloJava.Main

-Todo: document this further.

 You can learn more about JavaInterop here: https://github.com/graalvm/graaljs/blob/master/docs/user/JavaInterop.md